alejandrocalles/TunaEvolve/docs/tuna_evolve.md

 ## Multiple local models

-You may mix and match local models and remote models, but please keep in mind that using multiple local models requires passing an extra `--gpu-memory-utilization` argument to each vLLM server.
+You may launch multiple local servers but this requires passing an extra `--gpu-memory-utilization` argument to each vLLM server, making sure that the total utilization doesn't exceed 90%.

-For example, to use `google/gemma-3-12b-it` and `qwen/qwen3-4b` as local models, you should follow the following steps:

-1. Set `llm_models: ["local-google/gemma-3-12b-it", "local-qwen/qwen3-4b"]` in
-the evolution config
-2. Launch two vLLM servers from two different ports, dividing the GPU memory accordingly.
-Ideally, the sum of the memory utilizations shouldn't exceed `0.9`.

 ```bash
 # start a server on port 8000 using 60% of GPU memory